iriavizcaino/airsim_object_detection/README.md

 - Install Unreal Engine and airsim plugin.

 ## Setup
-- Open an Unreal Project and create a sphere actor.
+- Open an Unreal Project with AirSim GameMode and create a sphere actor.
 - Enable **Polygon Editing** plugin and, in the sphere editor, select the entire element and flip normals.

     ![image](.doc/sphere_edit.png)